 The project was declared a ‘coordinated project’ by the Coordinator-General (CG) in 2018.

-The project’s draft EIS will be on public display from Saturday 23 January 2021 to Monday 19 April 2021.
+The Border to Gowrie draft EIS public display commenced on Saturday 23 January 2021 and concluded on Tuesday 4 May 2021.

 To learn more about the Border to Gowrie project’s EIS, please view the CG’s website: